Mitel Acquiring ShoreTel

-By Travis Dillard, CEO and President of Inflow Communications
+By Travis Dillard, President & CEO

 I’ve been in the telecommunications “Value-Added” Reseller (VAR) for over 20 years.
 That’s an eternity in this industry.
-Our businesses and our customers’ businesses have been affected by the ever-changing landscape of tech companies like Nortel, 3 Com, Comdial, Avaya, and now ShoreTel.
+Our businesses and our customers’ businesses have been affected by the ever changing landscape of tech companies like Nortel, 3 Com, Comdial, Avaya, and now ShoreTel.
 I’ve been through the rise and fall of technologies like TDM, Frame Relay, ATM, MPLS, and software defined networking (SDN).
 Change, and sometimes chaos, have always defined the tech industry.
 Even when a company doesn’t get purchased, we’ve seen products merge or get discontinued and buried.
 We’ve seen Wall Street influence technology manufacturers on what the customer wants.
 Sometimes they’re right, sometimes they’re trying to drive valuations without the customer’s best interest in mind.
 Sometimes the decisions made make sense, other times, they don’t.

 My point is, change has always been the norm.
 And now change is happening at an even faster rate.
 Now we’re seeing cloud, Communications Platform as a Service (CPaaS), Unified Communications as a Service (UCaaS), Contact Center as a Service (CCaaS), and other TLA (Three Letter Acronyms) gain momentum.
 Along with them, you’re seeing new entrants like Slack, Zoom, Skype for Business, and others gaining speed in the collaboration and Unified Communications space.
 Consolidation, divestiture, and M&A are common place.